AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 <hr>

-:exclamation: **Note**: There are ways to send code and data between different websites/tabs in a safe manner, but these are advanced techniques that we won't cover in this course.
+**Note**: There are ways to send code and data between different websites/tabs in a safe manner, but these are advanced techniques that we won't cover in this course.

 <hr>